gamethis/BonkeyWonkers/exercise7/README.md

 Back to [Main](../README.md)

-This exercise will test your basic skillset with GitHub Actions and Workflows.
+This exercise will test your basic skillset with GitHub Actions and Workflows, and scripting abilities.
-The focus of this exercise is working with a file and the local GitHub Repo.

 ## Create GitHub Action/Workflow

 ### Step 1

-Create/Update a GitHub workflow in the file named `Bonkey-Check.yaml`, to update the [Bonkey Containers File](./BonkeyContainers.yaml) with the Version of the enviornment variable `frr_version`.
+Create a GitHub workflow named `Bonkey-Check.yaml` that runs `Once a Week` and exits successfully if the [Bonkey Containers File](./BonkeyContainers.yaml) is present.
-This should leverage a job name/job id of `frr_update`.

 <details>
   <summary>